marcomonte22/marcomonte22/README.md

-Hi I'm Marco.
+Hi, I'm Marco.
 I'm an MSc student in Mechanical Engineering.